Wall Street regulator backs registration for high-speed traders

 The vast majority of enforcement complaints that FINRA files against brokerages concern their failure to supervise high- frequency trades their clients conduct, Ketchum said.

-Ketchum said on Monday that FINRA is cracking down on abusive high-frequency trades, which are made on the basis of mathematical algorithms.
+FINRA is cracking down on abusive high-frequency trades, which are made on the basis of mathematical algorithms, Ketchum said on Monday.
 The regulator currently has some 170 ongoing investigations on the subject, he said.
-[ID: L1N0O51DZ]

 The SEC has been looking into the issue of a possible registration requirement for high-frequency traders since at least February, when an agency official publicly discussed the possibility.

-SEC Chair Mary Jo White has proceeded cautiously, saying the agency is taking a "data-driven" approach to market structure rules.
-She has not yet said what, if any reforms, could be in store.

-At FINRA's conference, SEC Republican Commissioner Daniel Gallagher told the audience he expects White to break her silence soon in an upcoming speech and offer "some guidance on the way we will move forward" on market structure.

-An SEC spokeswoman declined on Tuesday to comment on Ketchum's remarks about registering high-speed firms.
+An SEC spokeswoman declined on Tuesday to comment on the SEC's progress or Ketchum's remarks.

-(Reporting by Sarah N. Lynch and Suzanne Barlyn; Editing by Doina Chiacu and Dan Grebler)

 ISTANBUL Turkey has blocked online encyclopaedia Wikipedia, the telecommunications watchdog said on Saturday, citing a law allowing it to ban access to websites deemed obscene or a threat to national security.